HowProgrammingWorks/SelfAssessment/Skills/JavaScript.md

   - switch: 🖐️ used
   - class: 🎓 known
   - new Error: 🖐️ used
-  - with
+  - with 🖐️ used
 - Functions
   - function declaration: 🖐️ used
   - function expression: 🖐️ used
   - return: 🖐️ used
   - default parameters: 🖐️ used
-  - functional object
+  - functional object 🖐️ used
 - Data structures
   - Array: 🖐️ used
   - mixin: 👂 heard